huijing/slides/34-why-performance/README.md

 # Why performance

-Because nobody likes a slow website
+Because nobody likes a slow website.
+For internal sharing session at Jewel Paymentech.